Optum/dce-cli/README.md

 # Quick Start

-1. Download the appropriate executabl3 for your OS from the [latest release](https://github.com/Optum/dce-cli/releases/latest). e.g. for mac, you should download dce_darwin_amd64.zip
+1. Download the appropriate executable for your OS from the [latest release](https://github.com/Optum/dce-cli/releases/latest). e.g. for mac, you should download dce_darwin_amd64.zip

 2. Unzip the artifact and move the executable to a directory on your PATH, e.g.